mediafly/extensions-documentation/extensions.md

 * Fonts
 * Images

 All of these files are packaged up in a specific way and uploaded to Mediafly Airship.
-These packages have the extension of `.interactive`.
-Note: Packaging Interactives with the `.zip` is now obsolete and Viewer no longer supports this file extension for Interactives.
+These packages have the extension of `.extension`.
+Note: Packaging Extensions with the `.zip` is now obsolete and Viewer no longer supports this file extension for Extensions.

-When the user opens the Interactive, the app loads and renders the Interactive much like it would a traditional web page.
+When the user opens the Extension, the app loads and renders the Extension much like it would a traditional web page.
 ![image](http://devdocs.mediafly.com/interactives/images/Interactives%20Overview.png)

-To ensure that the apps work consistently and correctly, the Interactive builder needs to follow a few rules:
+To ensure that the apps work consistently and correctly, the Extension developer needs to follow a few rules:

 * The starting page must be named index.html .
 This is the common starting point from which any package can launch.
 Sub-pages are acceptable, as long as they are navigable from index.html.
 * Apps that reference third-party libraries (e.g. jQuery, jQuery Mobile, Reveal.js, Angular.JS) should relatively reference those files from the pages.
 To be able to function while offline (for iOS and Android) no files should be absolutely referenced to a site on the web.
 For example, an index.html file that contains the following is acceptable, because the files are relatively referenced: